 Integration and Effectiveness of Educational Technology

 The pandemic catalyzed a rapid expansion of educational technology.
-Digital platforms became ubiquitous, and governments accelerated infrastructure investment.
+Digital platforms have become ubiquitous, and governments have accelerated infrastructure investment.
 Table 3 summarizes key developments in EdTech integration and outcomes.

 Table 3.
 Educational Technology Integration: Global Trends and Outcomes